The push dagger is a knife very oriented to self-defense and that has its own specific area of application and an ancient history.

 It provides an easily accessible weapon that can be used in close situations where other knives may be more difficult to use.

 It also provides a powerful addition to your EDC or Go Bag.

-One of the military versions of the Push Dagger is the S.E.R.E. of the Extrema Ratio,the world’s leading Italian company for military knives that created this version of push dagger with special features.
+One of the military versions of the Push Dagger is the S.E.R.E. of Extrema Ratio, the Italian company world leader for military knives that has created this version of push dagger with special characteristics.